rackerlabs/rackspace-how-to/content/office-365/office-365-faq.md

 #### How do I contact support?

-You can contact our support team 24x7x365 through phone, chat, or support tickets:
+You can contact our support team 24x7x365 by phone, chat, or support ticket:

 -   To reach the Office 365 team directly by phone, call 1 877 417 3715.
 -   To reach the Office 365 team by chat, log in to either